 - 1.9.d. security and safety measures appropriate to the participating site; and, (Core) - 1.9.e. accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core)

-- 1.10.
+(Core) - 1.10.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - 1.11.
-Other Learners and Health Care Personnel limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
+Other Learners and Health Care Personnel

+The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
 (Core)

-The presence of other learners and health care personnel, including but not limited to residents from other programs, subspecialty follows, and advance